AdrienVannson/doreisa-internship/report/report.typ

 == First proof of concept

-This section describes a first proof of concept of Doreisa.
+This section describes the first proof of concept of Doreisa.
 This solution already made it possible to analyze data produced by HPC simulations easily.
 However, its design remains largely centralized, with one main actor quickly becoming the bottleneck of the analytics.

 This first proof of concept will be successively improved by the following sections.